stagbl/stagbl/DMStagProposal.md

 ### PETSc design

 - Maintain parallels to `DMDA` and `DMPlex`
-- Obeys the working definition above
+- Obeys the definition above of DM
 - Provide interfaces that "make MPI invisible" as much as possible.
 - Prioritize simple, efficient, easily-debuggable implementation